 This slow cooker chicken enchilada dip is not too spicy!
 It is perfect for all spice levels.
-I wanted to make enchiladas in a slow cooker, however, I decided to skip the tortillas and do a dip.
-I did not want the tortillas to get soggy for being in the slow cooker for that many hours!
-This slow cooker meal does have corn in it, so that is a way to get your veggies in!
+This does have corn in it, so that is a way to get your veggies in!
 I did not flavor the rice since it would be mixed around with the other flavors in the crock pot.
-This slow cooker chicken enchilada dip serves 10 people.
+This chicken enchilada dip serves 10 people.
 You can always cut the recipe in half!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

-- enchilada sauce-El Paso, I do homemake mine at times too, click here for my homemade enchilada sauce recipe
+- Enchilada sauce - store bought or I do home make mine at times too, click here for my homemade enchilada sauce recipe

 I like to serve my chicken enchilada dip over a bed of chips!
 I also top mine off with salsa, sour cream, guacamole, refried beans, and extra cheese.
 You can use any toppings you want though.